-- Keep all shower heads and hoses free from a build-up of lime scale, mould or algae growth by de-scaling every three months or more frequently if the shower hose shows signs of blocking.
+- Keep all shower heads and hoses free from a build-up of lime scale, mould or algae growth by de-scaling every three months - or more frequently if the shower hose shows signs of blocking.
 Use any domestic de-scaling solution that you can buy from hardware shops (the same as you would for your iron or kettle).
-After descaling, flush the shower thoroughly and soak in bleach, which helps sterilise and kill any bacteria.
+After de- scaling, flush the shower thoroughly and soak the shower head and/or hose in bleach, which helps sterilise and kill any bacteria.

-- Clean the taps in your bath, basin and sink, including any spray inserts, by brushing the scale off with a nylon brush and/or wiping them with a domestic descaling solution (the same as the one used for shower heads).
-If you go on holiday or leave your property for a week or more, on your return, flush toilets (with the lid down) and run all taps and showers continuously for approximately two minutes to flush out any bacteria.
+- Clean the taps in your bath, basin and sink regularly, including any spray inserts, by brushing the scale off with a nylon brush and/or wiping them with a domestic de- scaling solution (the same as the one used for shower heads).
+If you go on holiday or leave your property for a week or more, when you come back, flush toilets (with the lid down) and run all taps and showers continuously for approximately two minutes to flush out any bacteria.
 You should run the water slowly to start with to avoid spray.
 You can then run it faster.
-When running the shower, you should remove the hose and place it directly over the waste outlet.
+When you’re running the shower, you should hold the shower head directly over the plug hole.

-- Make sure that lids on water tanks are tight -fitting to prevent contamination and that the tank insulation is properly in place.
+- Make sure that lids on water tanks are tight-fitting to prevent contamination, and check that the tank insulation is properly in place.

 - Report any deposits such as rust or any unusual matter flowing from your taps.